 We’ve talked about the official vs. unofficial hairdresser salaries before, but to keep this brief, the reported income of hairdressers is typically MUCH lower than actual take-home pay.
 We’d never recommend anything but being completely on the up-and-up with the IRS, but like any role where a substantial portion of your income comes from cash and tips, the officially stated average is probably not a fair assessment when looking at your earning potential.

-The beauty industry is very entreprenurial by nature.
+The beauty industry is very entrepreneurial by nature.
 The beauty of that (no pun intended) is those who put their passion, time and effort behind it are able to build their income consistently and accumulatively.
-You’re building a client base that returns to you month-after-month, year-after-year.
+You’re building a client base that returns to you month-after-month, year after year.
 A good cosmetology or esthetician program will teach you the hard and soft skills needed to manage that client base in a way that lets you consistently and accumulatively build your annual income.

 Then, there’s the time & cost of traditional college vs JD Academy

 We’re not inexpensive.
 No decent cosmetology or esthetician program is.
 But if you’re being forced to make the comparison between a cosmetology or esthetician program and the cost of a traditional undergrad degree, you’ll find it’s a lot less expensive to pursue a career in the beauty industry – both in terms of cost and time.

 Not only is it significantly less expensive to graduate from JD Academy, but you’ll transition from student to professional faster.
 Our full-time cosmetology students finish in under a year.
 Our full-time esthetician students finish in about 6-months.
 Even students on our longest graduation timeline (part-time, evening cosmetology) finish in about 19-months.

 It’s a growing field that offers a lot of flexibility and can’t be outsourced